ykat0/capital/README.md

   -n <INT>, --n-genes2 <INT>
                         number of highly variable genes in data2 [2000] -M {euclid,gauss,paga}, --method {euclid,gauss,paga}
-                        method used to calculate tree (PAGA adjacency matrix is used by default) [paga]
-  -l, --local-align     calculate dynamic time warping on local ailgnment
-                        [off]
-  -t, --tune            tuning mode, which affects naming of the result
-                        directory and never saves H5AD data [off]
+                        method used to calculate a tree [paga] -l, --local-align     calculate dynamic time warping on local ailgnment [off] -t, --tune            tuning mode, which affects naming of the result directory and never saves H5AD data [off]
 ```

 ### Step 3: run draw_capital.py to draw figures on dynamic time warping and/or expression dynamics for a gene in aligned_data created in Step 2